 Muay Thai vs Chinese Kung Fu

 In the beginning, Muay Thai was very similar to Chinese Kung Fu.
 A normal fact considering the origin of the Thai people.
-Ancient Muay Thai used palm strikes, fingertip attacks, immobilizations and clawed hands to hold the opponent.
+Ancient Muay Thai used palm strikes, fingertip attacks, immobilization, and clawed hands to hold the opponent.
 Over time, it changed and became the fighting style it is today.

 In many periods of Thai history, Muay Thai was very popular among Thais.
 Mainly in the period of Rei Pra Chao Sua or “Tiger King”, as he was better known.
 He was one of the greatest Muay Thai fighters in history.
-During his reign Muay Thai was part of military training and was taught in all schools.
+During his reign, Muay Thai was part of military training and was taught in all schools.

 Another great Muay Thai fighter was a fighter named Nhai Khon Tom.
 According to legends, he was captured by the Burmese during one of the numerous conflicts between the Burmese and the Thais.
 When captured, he was offered freedom if he could defeat some Burmese fighters.
 The result was that he was released after beating 12 Burmese fighters in a row.

 Until around 1920, fighters did not wear gloves or any other type of protection.
-Fighters simply wore strips of cotton, hemp or horsehair strips wrapped around their hands.
+Fighters simply wore strips of cotton, hemp, or horsehair strips wrapped around their hands.
 Some old trainers say that in some old fights, the fighters used glue and ground glass in the bandages to cause more damage to the opponent.
 But, this is not fully confirmed by most historians.
 Sometimes coconut shells were also used as a genital protector.

 After 1920, some English boxing rules were adapted for Muay Thai due to the high degree of injuries and deaths that were occurring among the fighters.
-Among them the divisions by weight, the use of gloves, the inclusion of the rounds and also the inclusion of the central referee along with the side judges.
+Among them the divisions by weight, the use of gloves, the inclusion of the rounds, and also the inclusion of the central referee along with the side judges.

 But, many things remain from the old fights, like the use of a musical ensemble with old instruments and that serves to give the rhythm of the fight.
 As the fight is very tied up with no action, the musicians increase the tempo of their music to increase the fight rhythm of the fighters.
-This set is made up of the following instruments: three different types of drums, cymbals and “Java” flutes.
+This set is made up of the following instruments: three different types of drums, cymbals, and “Java” flutes.

 Another tradition maintained is the use of Wai Kru and Ram Muay.
 Which is a ritual dance that serves to honor the coach, his parents, his Muay Thai school, the old fighters of his gym, his teachers at school, etc. Another tradition that is maintained in Muay Thai is the use of “Mongkon” and “Praciat/Kruang” (either name is valid).

-The “Mongkon” is a band which is placed on the head of fighters to protect them before the fight and which is removed after the Wai Kru and Ram Muay.
-The “Praciat/Kruang” is a braided rope that is placed on one or both of the fighter’s arms also with the aim of protection and not as a graduation as many people think (which is totally wrong), its colors are related to preferences. of the fighter’s or trainer’s colors and not with the fighter’s rank.
+The “Mongkon” is a band that is placed on the head of fighters to protect them before the fight and which is removed after the Wai Kru and Ram Muay.
+The “Praciat/Kruang” is a braided rope that is placed on one or both of the fighter’s arms also with the aim of protection and not as a graduation as many people think (which is wrong), its colors are related to preferences. of the fighter’s or trainer’s colors and not with the fighter’s rank.

 The “Praciat/Kruang” is not withdrawn after the Wai Kru and Ram Muay, like the “Mongkon”, it remains with the fighter for the entire fight.